Abhijith1202/Intro-to-CogSci/lec9.md

 # Lecture 9: 01/09

+- our perceptions are the result of unconscious assumptions we make about the environment

 ## Gestalt Principles of Organisation

 - holistic/gestalt: whole is something else than the sum of its parts.